Being married to an ‘aspie’ can be difficult. Parenting one can be tough too. Hypnotherapy could help!

 Is it plain sailing from that point on?

-I’m not entirely sure if I fully agree with the words opposite but there’s certainly a lot of truth to them.
+I’m not entirely sure if I fully agree with the words opposite, as I’ve explained above.
+There’s certainly a lot of truth to them.
 Kids can be cruel and the child with asperger’s stands out from the crowd.
+Those people who abuse others because of neurological difference certainly need to change.

 Nonetheless, school can be a difficult time.
 I was a teacher for twenty years and received not one single piece of training on working with students with asperger’s.
 Teachers and their expectations can be inflexible and unhelpful as a result.